Letters to Gemma

 Today I walked through your door, the one that remains open waiting for you to come in smiling, as if anything had happened, a delay on the bus, a meeting with a friend, or as if you had just lost track of time reading a book, as you liked to do.
 As if these years had not rotted the walls and turned off all the lights of the house.
 But today, only I arrived.

-Your kindness, the religious union with your mother, the flowers you cultivated, your connection with water, and the sad memory of your desire to live, will always be breathed painfully in these spaces and I, without knowing you, do not cease to feel you.
+Your kindness, the religious union with your mother, the flowers you cultivated, your connection with water, and the sad memory of your desire to live, will always be breathed painfully in these spaces, and I, without knowing you, I don't cease to feeling you.

 Hoy caminé por tu puerta, la que permanece abierta esperando a que tú entres sonriendo, como si hubiera pasado cualquier cosa, un retraso en el autobús, un encuentro con alguna amiga, o solo perdiste la noción del tiempo leyendo algún libro, como te gustaba hacer.
 Como si estos años no hubieran carcomido las paredes y apagado todas las luces de la casa.
 Pero hoy, solo llegue llegué yo.